 Cruise Ship Accidents

 Thousands of travelers depart from Florida ports on cruise ships each day.
 Unfortunately, passengers often suffer serious injuries while on these voyages.
-The experienced cruise ship accident attorneys at Frankl & Kominsky have helped many South Florida individuals navigate through these complex cases.
+The accident attorneys at Frankl Kominsky are prepared to try to help West Palm Beach individuals with their cruise ship accident claim and navigate through these complex cases.
 We can help assert your rights if you were hurt on a vessel.Cruise Ship Accidents

 Cruise ship accidents are governed by maritime law.
 This is the body of law that applies, both substantively and procedurally, to activity on the high seas or navigable waters.
 It includes federal statutes, international treaties, and relevant case law.
 When a tort occurs on navigable waters, it is governed by maritime law.
 Cruise ship accidents are considered maritime torts.
 Examples of these events include: